Hichki: Plot

-Aatish faces ridicule from the rest of 9F and decides to apologize to Naina, and all of the 9F students study diligently.
-Shyamlal then supplies Aatish copies of the question paper so they would cheat.
-When he presents them to his classmates, they refuse and he gives up on the idea as well.
+Aatish faces ridicule from the rest of 9F and decides to apologise to Naina, and all of the 9F students study diligently.
+Shyamlal then supplies copies of the question paper to Aatish so that they would be able to cheat.
+When he presents the papers to his classmates, they refuse and he gives up on the idea as well.
 After the exam days, they pass but are accused of cheating when Shyamlal confesses to the plan, and the principal decides to expel them during the prefect-pinning ceremony.
-Akshay reveals to Wadia that it was he who had bribed Shyamlal to supply 9F copies of the wrong question paper, and Wadia realises that 9F did not cheat.
-At the ceremony, Wadia announces that he wrongfully tried to fail the students and applauds Naina's teaching, asking her to pin the prefect badges to her students who ranked first.
+Akshay, one of the 9A students, reveals to Wadia that it was he who had bribed Shyamlal to supply the copies of the "wrong" question paper to 9F students, and Wadia realises that 9F students did not cheat.
+At the ceremony, Wadia announces that he wrongfully tried to fail the students and applauds Naina's teaching, requesting her to pin the prefect badges to her students who ranked first.
 The film ends with Naina's last day at the school after serving for 25 years, retiring as the school principal, as her former 9F students, who are all now successful, reunite with her.